Jakub Moder: 2020–21 season

 Moder made his debut for Brighton on 10 February 2021, starting and playing the full match in the 1–0 away defeat against Leicester City in the FA Cup fifth round.
-He made his Premier League debut on 27 February coming on as a substitute for Ben White in the 84th minute in a 1–0 away loss at West Brom.
-He made his first start in the league for the Seagulls on 20 March in a 3–0 home win over Newcastle to help Brighton go six points clear of the bottom three.
-Moder played in Brighton's 3–2 home victory over champions Manchester City on 18 May, with fans returning to football, in which The Seagulls went from 2–0 down to beat City for the first time in a League game since 1989.
+He made his Premier League debut on 27 February coming on as a substitute for Ben White in the 84th minute in a 1–0 away loss at West Bromwich Albion.
+He made his first start in the league for the "Seagulls" on 20 March in a 3–0 home win over Newcastle United to help Brighton go six points clear of the bottom three.
+Moder played in Brighton's 3–2 home victory over champions Manchester City on 18 May, with fans returning to football, in which they went from 2–0 down to beat City for the first time in a League game since 1989.

 2021–22 season

 Moder set up Albion's equaliser with his ball into the box met by a sliding Neal Maupay with Alexis Mac Allister scoring the winner five minutes later in the 2–1 away victory over Burnley on 14 August in the opening game of the 2021–22 season.
 Moder scored his first Brighton goal, opening the scoring in the 2–0 away victory over Championship side Cardiff City on 24 August, in the EFL Cup second round in what was also his League Cup debut.

-He scored his second goal for the Seagulls on 8 January 2022, again coming in cup competition, this time in the FA Cup third round where he scored the equaliser and assisted Neal Maupay's winner in the 2–1 – after extra-time – away victory at Championship side West Bromwich Albion.
+He scored his second Brighton goal on 8 January 2022, again coming in cup competition, this time in the FA Cup third round where he scored the equaliser and assisted Maupay's winner in the 2–1 – after extra-time – away victory at Championship side West Bromwich Albion.
 On 2 April, during the 0–0 home draw against Norwich City, Moder landed awkwardly which resulted in an injury to his anterior cruciate ligament (ACL).
 As a result, he not only missed the rest of the season but would ruin his hopes of playing at the 2022 World Cup.

+2022–23 season

+Moder missed the whole of the 2022–23 season with the injury he sustained in April 2022.
+He made his return to training one year after his injury in April 2023.

+2023–24 season

+In early October 2023, Moder was reportedly participating in full training and played in a behind-closed-doors friendly game.
+Jakub Moder made his first appearance for Brighton since April 2022 when he came on as a sub against Nottingham Forest in Brighton's 3–2 victory on 25 November 2023.